I must get asked this question 5 times a day. Let me give you the short answer,

 And my last point, let’s factor in reality.
 When you turn on the news *very seldom I do* all you hear is child molesters, kidnappings and this awful economy, how is it even a good idea to bring kids into this screwed up world?
 Back in my day, you made it through by the grace of God.
 No one wore seat belts, I don’t even think bike helmets were invented yet, and McDonalds was a food group.
 I remember people didn’t lock their doors and I was allowed to ride my bike alone anywhere I wanted as long as I made it home before dark.
 Mothers smoked and drank during pregnancy.
 I don’t remember going to the pediatrician unless I broke my arm *because my Mom was self-employed, we didn’t have medical insurance* In America we have such scary, contradicting politicians that I worry for Liv’s future.
 Will she afford to buy a house?
 Will she spend $250k for a degree and work a minimum wage job *please, please, please no!!* Will some religious zealot take away her access to birth control or raise her taxes while they pay next to nothing in taxes for the country they “love and want to preserve” I worry about her future everyday.
 The population is growing, everything is so expensive and the Earth is so mistreated.
 I get sick to my stomach watching Teen Mom or Toddler & Tiaras, why do so many people think it’s awesome to make more assholes for the world?
 I am going to be 35 years old, married for 10 years and I still feel immature and emotionally selfish, how the hell are these kids having kids and the parents don’t lose their shit??!!
 I don’t get what is up our country’s sensationalism of watching stupid people making stupid decisions.

 Teen Mom: a synopsis.
 Be 16, love boyfriend, get pregnant, cry, go to school occasionally, complain about boyfriend to friends, cry, break up, cry, have baby, cry, complain, make up with loser boyfriend, bitch at parents for providing unconditional love, support and economic means, cry, then scream at boyfriend and baby about how tired they are, make 100k per season.
 Entertainment!
+America is officially STUPID!

 Jersey Shore’s Snooki is knocked up…this must be the missing piece to the prophecy of the end of the world!
 This is why I fucking love Jon Hamm!

 Well, I suppose some folks just won’t take no for an answer.
 I sound like a broken record but for the billionth time, I am happy with the size of our family.
-I wouldn’t ask a stranger who is struggling with 5 wild kids in a grocery store “Why do you have so many kids?” yet its perfectly acceptable to question my choice to have one.
+I wouldn’t ask a stranger who is struggling with 5 wild kids in a grocery store “Why do you have so many kids?” yet its perfectly acceptable for strangers to question my choice to have only one.